MT4 Margin Level : Example of How to Calculate Leverage on MT4 Software Platform

 10:1

-In the above MT4 trading screen shot example, the gold trader is using $2683.07 dollars, total controlled amount is $268,307 dollars, but the account equity is $16,116.55, therefore used leverage is ( $268,307 divided by $16,116.55 ) = 16.64 : 1
+In the picture above from the MT4 trading platform, the gold trader is using $2683.07 dollars, and the total amount controlled is $268,307 dollars, but the account's equity is $16,116.55, so the leverage used is ( $268,307 divided by $16,116.55 ) = 16.64 : 1

-16.64 : 1 Used Leverage Option
+Leverage Option Utilized: 16.64 : 1

 However, Trading this margin trading account increases both the potential for profits and also losses.
-In you as a trader can never lose more than you deposit, losses are limited to your deposits & usually and generally online brokers will closeout a trade position which extends beyond your deposited amount by executing a margin call.
+In you can never lose more than you deposit, losses are limited to your deposits & usually and generally online brokers will closeout a trade position which extends beyond your deposited amount by executing a margin call.
 Traders must therefore try and keep their margin requirement level that is above that which is required.
 By using equity management rules & keeping your used leverage below 5:1.